mtumilowicz/java11-error-messages-using-enum/README.md

 [![Build Status](https://travis-ci.com/mtumilowicz/java11-error-messages-using-enum.svg?branch=master)](https://travis-ci.com/mtumilowicz/java11-error-messages-using-enum)

 # java11-error-messages-using-enum
-Simple implementation of error messages handling using enum.
+Simple implementation of handling error messages using enum.

 # preface
 Creating enum with error messages is very handy practice when you try to write your code without exceptions (by using `Either` for example).
-For Either basics you should refer my other github repo: https://github.com/mtumilowicz/java11-vavr-either
+For `Either` basics you should refer my other github repo: https://github.com/mtumilowicz/java11-vavr-either

 # project description